nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 - Adds a "Location Floor Plans" menu item to Nautobot's "Organization" menu.
 - Adds two new database models, "Floor Plan" and "Floor Plan Tile".
 - Adds UI and REST API endpoints for performing standard create/retrieve/update/delete (CRUD) operations on these models.
-- Extends the detail view of Nautobot Locations to include an "Add/Remove Floor Plan" button and (when a Floor Plan is defined) a "Floor Plan" tab to display and interact with the rendered floor plan.
+- Extends the detail view of Nautobot Locations
+  - By including "Add/Remove Floor Plan" button
+  - When a Floor Plan is defined a "Floor Plan" tab to display and interact with the rendered floor plan will be present.
+  - When a Child location has a Floor Plan defined a "Child Floor Plan(s) tab to display the Child or Children locations will be present.

 ### Extras